Pharisees: From

-In 539 BCE the Persians conquered Babylon, and in 537 BCE Cyrus the Great allowed Jews to return to Judea and rebuild the Temple.
+In 539 BC, the Persians conquered Babylon, and in 537 BC, Cyrus the Great allowed Jews to return to Judea and rebuild the Temple.
 He did not, however, allow the restoration of the Judean monarchy, which left the Judean priests as the dominant authority.
 Without the constraining power of the monarchy, the authority of the Temple in civic life was amplified.
 It was around this time that the Sadducee party emerged as the party of priests and allied elites.
-However, the Second Temple, which was completed in 515 BCE, had been constructed under the auspices of a foreign power, and there were lingering questions about its legitimacy.
-This provided the condition for the development of various sects or "schools of thought," each of which claimed exclusive authority to represent "Judaism," and which typically shunned social intercourse, especially marriage, with members of other sects.
-In the same period, the council of sages known as the Sanhedrin may have codified and canonized the latter sections of the Hebrew Bible (Nakh), from which, following the return from Babylon, the Torah was read publicly on market-days.
+However, the Second Temple, which was completed in 515 BC, had been constructed under the auspices of a foreign power, and there were lingering questions about its legitimacy.
+This provided the condition for the development of various sects or "schools of thought", each of which claimed exclusive authority to represent "Judaism", and which typically shunned social intercourse, especially marriage, with members of other sects.

 The Temple was no longer the only institution for Jewish religious life.
-After the building of the Second Temple in the time of Ezra the Scribe, the houses of study and worship remained important secondary institutions in Jewish life.
+After the building of the Second Temple in the time of Ezra, the houses of study and worship remained important secondary institutions in Jewish life.
 Outside Judea, the synagogue was often called a house of prayer.
-While most Jews could not regularly attend the Temple service, they could meet at the synagogue for morning, afternoon and evening prayers.
-On Mondays, Thursdays and Shabbats, a weekly Torah portion was read publicly in the synagogues, following the tradition of public Torah readings instituted by Ezra.
+While most Jews could not regularly attend the Temple service, they could meet at the synagogue for morning, afternoon, and evening prayers.
+On Mondays, Thursdays, and Shabbat, a weekly Torah portion was read publicly in the synagogues, following the tradition of public Torah readings instituted by Ezra.
 Although priests controlled the rituals of the Temple, the scribes and sages, later called rabbis (Hebrew for "Teacher/master"), dominated the study of the Torah.
 These men maintained an oral tradition that they believed had originated at Mount Sinai alongside the Torah of Moses; a God-given interpretation of the Torah.

-The Hellenistic period of Jewish history began when Alexander the Great conquered Persia in 332 BCE.
+The Hellenistic period of Jewish history began when Alexander the Great conquered Persia in 332 BC.
 The rift between the priests and the sages developed during this time, when Jews faced new political and cultural struggles.
-After Alexander's death in 323 BCE, Judea was ruled by the Egyptian-Hellenic Ptolemies until 198 BCE, when the Syrian-Hellenic Seleucid Empire, under Antiochus III, seized control.
-Then, in 167 BCE, the Seleucid king Antiochus IV invaded Judea, entered the Temple, and stripped it of money and ceremonial objects.
+This created a sort of schism in the Jewish community.
+After Alexander's death in 323 BC, Judea was ruled by the Egyptian-Hellenic Ptolemies until 198 BC, when the Syrian-Hellenic Seleucid Empire, under Antiochus III, seized control.
+In 167 BC, the Seleucid King Antiochus IV invaded Judea, entered the Temple, and stripped it of money and ceremonial objects.
 He imposed a program of forced Hellenization, requiring Jews to abandon their own laws and customs, thus precipitating the Maccabean Revolt.
-Jerusalem was liberated in 165 BCE and the Temple was restored.
-In 141 BCE an assembly of priests and others affirmed Simon Maccabeus as high priest and leader, in effect establishing the Hasmonean dynasty.
+Jerusalem was liberated in 165 BC, and the Temple was restored.
+In 141 BC, an assembly of priests and others affirmed Simon Maccabeus as high priest and leader, in effect establishing the Hasmonean dynasty.